Netherlands 12 min

 Penalties for misclassifying employees as contractors

-Thinking that you can get around some of the above taxation issues by hiring employees as contractors?
-Please don’t!
-There are significant dangers to misclassifying your employees as contractors.
-While the Netherlands did protect companies who mistakenly misclassified employees, those protections have now ended with The Balanced Employment Market Act.
-This act offers more protections to contractors and you can also be subject to fines for misclassification.
+There are significant dangers to misclassifying your employees as contractors, including harsh fines and heavy penalties for your company.
+While the Netherlands did protect companies who mistakenly misclassified employees, those protections have now ended with The Balanced Employment Market Act, which offers more protections to contractors.

-The easy way to minimise risk and stay compliant
+The easy way to minimize risk and stay compliant

 Remote can help your business hire international contractors legally, easily, and quickly.